This website is obsolete since October 4, 2021 - For up-to-date information, please follow physics.muni.cz/~zajacek/

 - "Cologne-Prague-Kiel meeting 2016: Star formation, accretion, and feedback in galactic nuclei", November 30 - December 2, 2016, Castle Wahn, University of Cologne.

-- !NEW!
-"The Footpoint: Relativistic disk and jet modelling of Sgr A* and M87", May 8 - May 10 2017, Castle Wahn, University of Cologne.
+- "The Footpoint: Relativistic disk and jet modelling of Sgr A* and M87", May 8 - May 10 2017, Castle Wahn, University of Cologne.

 - I am leading general physics tutorials at the University of Cologne (Atomic physics, 2016/2017)